Sid Grauman: San Francisco

 With the Unique Theater gone and the Lyceum unable to be occupied by the Graumans until 1907, father and son appeared to be temporarily out of business when the San Francisco earthquake of 1906 destroyed both the Unique and Lyceum theaters.
 Sid was able to save one of the theater's movie projectors from the ruins.
 He was also able to get a tent from an evangelist preacher in Oakland.
 Putting those together with some pews from a destroyed church, he set up on the site where the Unique once stood.
 The Graumans posted a sign outside of their makeshift theater that said: "Nothing to fall on you but canvas if there is another quake."
 The family received a commendation from the City of San Francisco for their help in boosting citizens' morale during the trying times.
 They operated their tent theater for two years; by that time David Grauman had opened a theater called the New National Theater.
 The Graumans expanded their theaters within a short period of time, opening the Imperial and the Empress in San Francisco, and branching out further to other Northern California cities.
 By 1917, the Graumans decided they would relocate to Los Angeles and build theaters there.
 They approached Adolph Zukor, who would go on to be the owner and founder of Paramount Pictures, regarding a business deal.
 Zukor agreed to buy the San Francisco theaters from the Graumans and also to assist them with financing in beginning their theater business in Los Angeles.

 San Jose

-Sid Grauman introduced film shows to San Jose, California.
+Grauman introduced film shows to San Jose, California.
 On February 7, 1903, Sid Grauman opened the Unique Theatre at 20 East Santa Clara Street in San Jose.
 The theatre presented movies, stock theater companies, amateur nights, and vaudeville acts.
 The most notable amateur to develop his talent there was Roscoe "Fatty" Arbuckle.
-The 1906 earthquake demolished the Unique Theatre, and Grauman moved on to Los Angeles, founding the Princess Theatre and Grauman’s Chinese Theatre in Hollywood.
+The 1906 earthquake demolished the Unique Theatre, and Grauman moved on to Los Angeles, founding the Princess Theatre and Grauman's Chinese Theatre in Hollywood.